How to Deal With Your Car Damage After An Accident

 You may be able to recover your losses from the following three sources:

 Liability Coverage under the Defendant's Insurance - If the other person's insurance company accepts fault in your accident, they will normally pay a standard amount to have your car repaired.
 Unfortunately, insurance companies often take days or weeks to decide whether to accept fault in the accident.
 Therefore, your car may not be repaired in a timely manner.

 Collision Coverage under Your Insurance - This is usually the fastest and easiest way to get your car repaired.
 Your car repairs will be paid under your own insurance policy regardless of who is at fault in the accident.
-You are responsible for paying any deductable up front.
-This deductable will be returned to you if your insurance company is repaid by the other party.
+You are responsible for paying any deductible up front.
+This deductible will be returned to you if your insurance company is repaid by the other party.

 You may also be responsible for any rental car fees during the time your car is being repaired if you do not have rental reimbursement coverage under your own policy.